JeremyBYU/polylidar/README.md

 What are the inputs?

 * points - Numpy array
-* Optional - 2D Triangle Filtering
+* Required - 2D Triangle Filtering
-  * alpha (double) - The maximum circumradius of a triangle.
+  * alpha (double, default=1.0) - The maximum circumradius of a triangle.
-  * lmax (double) - Maximum edge length of any edge in a triangle
+  * lmax (double,default=0.0 [inactive]) - Maximum edge length of any edge in a triangle. i.e. maximum point distance for spatial connectivity.
-* Optional - 3D Triangle Filtering (normal filtering)
+* Optional - 3D Triangle Filtering (normal filtering aka planarity constraints)
   * normalVector ([double, double, double]) - NOT IMPLEMENTED.
 Currently fixed to [0,0,1].
 The normal vector of the planar mesh(s) you desire to extract.
   * normThresh (double, default=0.9) - Any triangle whose `abs(normalVector * triangleNormal) < normThresh` is filtered
-  * zThresh (double,default=0.2) - Normal filtering is ignored (bypassed) if the the "height" of a triangle is less than zThresh.
+  * zThresh (double,default=0.2) - Normal filtering is ignored (bypassed) if the the "height" (dz) of a triangle is less than zThresh.
 This is used to attenuate false-positive filtering in noisy pointclouds.
   * normThreshMin (double, default=0.1) - Any triangle whose `abs(normalVector * triangleNormal) < normThreshMin` is filtered.
 This take priority over anything else, even zThresh bypass.
 Think of this as the bare minimum of flatness a triangle must have to remain in the mesh.
-* Optional - Plane Filtering
+* Optional - 3D Plane Filtering
   * minTriangles (int) - Any planar mesh who has less than this quantity of triangles will not be returned
 * Optional - Triangle Filtering by Class (4th Dimension)
   * allowedClass (double) - Will filter out triangles whose vertices are not classified the same as allowedClass